-"Akanates" Observation Mission was founded by the Transparency International Anti-Corruption Center (TIAC), "Asparez" Journalists' Club (AJC), "Restart" Youth Initiative (currently "Restart in August 2018.
+"Akanates" Observation Mission was founded by the Transparency International Anti-Corruption Center (TIAC), "Asparez" Journalists' Club (AJC), "Restart" Youth Initiative (currently "Restart Foundation for Science and Education") and the "Law Development and Protection" Foundation in August 2018.

-Foundation for Science and Education") and the "Law Development and Protection" Foundation of the Republic of Armenia and the international standards, as well as the legitimacy of electoral processes and the public oversight thereof.
+The purpose of the Mission is to promote free and fair elections in accordance with the legislation of the Republic of Armenia and the international standards, as well as the legitimacy of electoral processes and the public oversight thereof.